 “I haven’t come across another product like CircuitSolver®.
 Once you install them you never have to adjust it unlike manual balancing valve where you have to balance every single valve you install.” – Da Vinci Project

 “Before we installed CircuitSolver®, we would have wait times between 5-7 minutes for hot water on the higher floors.
 We received a lot of complaints and would comp between 10-12 rooms a month.
-Since we’ve installed CircuitSolver® we are getting hot water when we need it and have not had a single compliant.
+Since we’ve installed CircuitSolver® we are getting hot water when we need it and have not had a single complaint.
 It’s a great product.
 I’ve never used anything like it.” – Embassy Suites

 Past CircuitSolver® Installation Projects: